Oneflow-Inc/oneflow/README.md

     pip3 install -e . --user
     ```

-  - Alternatively, you can also install OneFlow by adding `build/python_scripts` to your `PYTHONPATH`
+  - Alternatively, you can also install OneFlow by adding `build/python_scripts` to your `PYTHONPATH`:

-    For example:
     ```
     export PYTHONPATH=$HOME/oneflow/build/python_scripts:$PYTHONPATH
     ```